uidaholib/oral-history-collections-template/notes.md

 - There does appear to be innocuous hallucination that is occurring with only the large-V3 Whisper model.
 The small.en model hallucinations are much less frequent and much more obvious.
 The large model will improvise multiple sentences at the beginning of a passage and then return to the actual script seamlessly.
 - The medium.en model on script_c didn't contain any hallucination and appears to be the most accurate with diarization without a heuristic, although it was only around 75% accurate.
 Still, less labor intensive to resolve than script_e

+### Hallucinations

+- There was a hallucination towards the end of smith_nellie_2.
+Fixed.